juristr/juristr.github.com/_posts/2014-01-07-git-flow-jenkins-gitlab.md

 tags: ["git"]
 ---

-At work I recently transitioned from TFS to using Git as our source control management.
-After introducing the team to [Git](/blog/2013/04/git-explained/) we also established a common workflow on how we wanted to have Git integrate with Jenkins and GitLab.
+At work I recently helped a team to transition from TFS to using Git as their source control management.
+After introducing the members to [Git](/blog/2013/04/git-explained/), we also established a common workflow on how we wanted to have Git integrate with Jenkins and GitLab.
 Below is our current implementation.

 ## Git branching strategies